Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Introduction

 Importantly, the regularized F-matrix and its largest root are \emph{rotation-invariant}, meaning they remain unchanged under arbitrary orthogonal transformations of the data.
 This invariance arises from the fact that the regularized matrix \(\bW_2 + \lambda I_p\) preserves the eigen-structure of \(\bW_2\).
 This property is particularly advantageous in settings where additional structural knowledge, such as sparsity, is limited.
 It ensures that the test’s performance does not depend on the specific coordinate system in which the data are observed.
 Consequently, the test remains robust across different data representations, making it broadly applicable in various high-dimensional scenarios.

 In this paper, we focus on the regime where \( p \), \( n_1 \), and \( n_2 \) are all comparable (see \ref{enum:high_dimensional_regime} in Section \ref{sec:asymptotic_theory}).
 Under this regime, we establish the asymptotic Tracy-Widom distribution of \(\ell_{\max}(\bF_\lambda)\) under the null hypothesis after appropriate scaling.
 We propose consistent estimators for the scaling parameters, which rely exclusively on the eigenvalues of \(\bW_2\).
-Finally, we conduct a power analysis of the proposed test under a class of low-rank alternatives and examine the influence of the regularization parameter $\lambda$.
+We further conduct a power analysis of the proposed test under a class of low-rank alternatives and examine the influence of the regularization parameter $\lambda$.
+Finally, we propose data-driven strategies for selecting the regularization parameter $\lambda$.

 The main contributions of this work are as follows.
-First, we extend the existing analysis of high dimensional general linear hypotheses to the regime where $n_1$ is comparable to $n_2$ while also allowing $p$ exceed $n_2$.
-Second, although the regularization scheme is not new—being inspired by classical ridge regularization and \cite{li2020high}—to the best of our knowledge, this is the first study to examine largest root-type tests under statistical regularization.
-Third, from an \emph{Random Matrix Theory} (RMT) perspective, this work is the first to establish the asymptotic Tracy-Widom distribution for the extreme eigenvalue of a regularized random matrix.
+First, we extend the existing analysis of high dimensional general linear hypotheses to the regime where $n_1$ is comparable to $n_2$ while also allowing $p$ exceed $n_0$.
+Second, although the regularization scheme is not new, to the best of our knowledge, this is the first study to examine the largest root-type tests under statistical regularization.
+Third, from an \emph{Random Matrix Theory} (RMT) perspective, this work is the first to establish local laws, universality, edge rigidity, and the asymptotic Tracy-Widom distribution for the extreme eigenvalue of a class of regularized sample covariance matrices and $F$-matrices.
 Fourth, we propose an estimation procedure for the complicated parameters involved in the asymptotic Tracy-Widom distribution of extreme eigenvalues of a random matrix.
 These types of parameters frequently appear in the RMT literature, yet their estimation has remained challenging.